TSE (BSE/Scrapie/CWD)

 Scrapie-tests in Austria

-In 2021, cattle that died/killed in Austria had to be tested for BSE from 48 months of age if they were born in Austria, the EU, or the United Kingdom (incl.
-Northern Ireland), provided the movement of cattle from the United Kingdom (excl.
-Northern Ireland) to the EU occurred by Dec.
-31, 2020.
-Cattle that were emergency/special slaughtered or killed when slaughter was banned due to disease had to be tested for BSE from 24 months of age.
-Cattle from Bulgaria and Romania (no revised surveillance program) as well as Switzerland and third countries such as the United Kingdom (excl.
-Northern Ireland) had to be tested from 30 months of age for normal slaughter or 24 months of age for all other categories, provided the movement of cattle from the United Kingdom (excl.
-Northern Ireland) to the EU occurred on or after Jan.
-1, 2021.
-Testing of younger cattle 20 months and older was available at the expense of the person authorized to dispose of the cattle.
-Under a risk-based sampling program, both dead/killed and slaughtered sheep and goats 18 months of age and older were tested for scrapie.
-The European Food Safety Authority (EFSA) published a comprehensive scientific opinion - Chronic wasting disease (CWD) in cervids on January 18, 2017.
-According to this opinion, a three-year surveillance program for CWD was established in 2018 in eight European countries (Estonia, Finland, Iceland, Latvia, Lithuania, Norway, Poland and Sweden), with Sweden applying for a program extension for 2021/2022.
-Based on the data from this surveillance program, a revised and updated scientific opinion will be prepared by EFSA.
+In 2023, cattle aged 48 months and over that died/killed in Austria had to be tested for BSE if they were born in Austria, the EU or the United Kingdom (incl.
+Northern Ireland), provided that the cattle were moved from the United Kingdom (excl.
+Northern Ireland) to the EU by 31 December 2020.
+Cattle that were slaughtered in an emergency/special slaughter or killed due to a slaughter ban because of illness had to be tested for BSE from the age of 24 months.
+Cattle from Bulgaria and Romania (no revised monitoring programme) as well as Switzerland and third countries such as the United Kingdom (excl.
+Northern Ireland) had to be tested from the age of 30 months for normal slaughter or 24 months for all other categories, provided that the cattle were moved from the United Kingdom (excl.
+Northern Ireland) to the EU from 01.01.2021.
+Testing of healthy slaughtered cattle from 20 months of age was possible at the expense of the person authorised to dispose of the animals.
+No animals were sent in for testing in 2023.

 Contact